ledsoft/keycloak-graphdb-nginx/README.md

 ### Keycloak

 Use the exported realm configuration (configured in `docker-compose.yml`).
-It contains a client configured for GraphDB running at `http://172.17.0.0.1` (Docker public interface on my computer - update this value as necessary).
+It contains a client configured for GraphDB running at `http://172.17.0.1` (Docker public interface on my computer - update this value as necessary).
 The GraphDB client (`graphdb`) is set to use `public` access type, mainly because the GraphDB workbench UI is calling Keycloak, so there is no secret-based access.
 It also defines a couple of roles specific for GraphDB (they start with the `GDB_` prefix).
 GraphDB admin should be assigned the `GDB_ADMIN_ROLE` and there should be at least one so that the admin can create repositories and provide other users access to them.
 Anyone without a role will have the role `ROLE_USER` assigned by GraphDB itself (see below).
+Roles `GDB_READ_REPO_*` and `GDB_WRITE_REPO_*` authorize the user to read/write to all repositories.
+These are the roles that should be used for regular users.
+It is also possible to allow access only to specific repositories (see the [docs](https://graphdb.ontotext.com/documentation/10.3/access-control.html#what-s-in-this-document) for details).

 There are two scopes required by the client.
-One is a role mapping scope that adds a `roles` claim to the access token (GraphDB does not support nested role claims that are by default provided by Keycloak).
+One is a role mapping scope that adds a claim containing user roles (`realm_access.roles`) to the access token.
 The other adds an `aud` claim to the access token.

 ### GraphDB